National Association of Independent Schools: History

 The NAIS was organized in 1962, the result of the merger of the Independent Schools Education Board and the National Council of Independent Schools.

 In response to requests from several state, regional, and national accrediting organizations, the NAIS commission on accreditation was established by the NAIS Board of Trustees in 2001 and convened for the first time in 2002.
 The 19 member commission's work was intended to assure the quality of independent school accrediting programs.
 The commission's primary responsibility was to develop a public understanding of and credibility for state and regional accrediting programs.
 In addition, the commission developed criteria for effective independent school accreditation practices, standards, and successful accreditation policy and procedure models and engaged in research to inform accreditation practice.
 It was composed of members from state and regional accrediting associations that were members of NAIS, at-large members, and NAIS Board members.

 The NAIS commission on accreditation disbanded in 2018.
 The successor organization, the International Council Advancing Independent School Accreditation (ICAISA), began formal operations in 2018 as an independent 501(c)(3) organization.

 Organizational structure

-The NAIS board of trustees comprises eighteen members, led by the officers and the Executive Committee.
+The NAIS board of trustees comprises sixteen members, led by the officers and the executive committee.
 Board members serve three-year terms.
 The board appoints the NAIS president, who oversees association business with the aid of a small staff.